June 2010

 - Unity of client-side and server-side programming models (

-ProxyPreparer and Exporter)
+ProxyPreparer

 - An RMI implementation that supports pluggable invocation layer behavior and pluggable